12 Orlando Food Truck Events and Locations for a Casual Date Night

 Tasty Takeover in the Milk District

 This weekly food truck meet-up takes place in Orlando’s hip Milk District behind a string of hole-in-the-wall bars and shops.
-You’re free to bring food into any of the bars, or bring your drink outside.
-Follow Tasty Takeover on Facebook for up to date news on events and participating food trucks from week to week.
+You’re free to bring food into any of the bars or bring your drink outside.
+Follow Tasty Takeover on Instagram for up-to-date news on events and participating food trucks from week to week.

 Typical number of food trucks: 10+